ACKERMANNGUE/rusty-ballistics/readme.md

 ### Missing / planned

-- [ ] Generate a new bullet when pressing a key
+- [ ] Generate a new random bullet when pressing a key
 - [ ] Collision detection between bullets and objects
 - [ ] Collision response and impact effects
 - [ ] Better projectile physics tuning